torvalds/linux/Documentation/driver-api/vfio.rst

 Some applications, particularly in the high performance computing field, also benefit from low-overhead, direct device access from userspace.
-Examples include network adapters (often non-TCP/IP based) and compute accelerators.
-Prior to VFIO, these drivers had to either go through the full development cycle to become proper upstream driver, be maintained out of tree, or make use of the UIO framework, which has no notion of IOMMU protection, limited interrupt support, and requires root privileges to access things like PCI configuration space.
+Examples include network adapters (often analn-TCP/IP based) and compute accelerators.
+Prior to VFIO, these drivers had to either go through the full development cycle to become proper upstream driver, be maintained out of tree, or make use of the UIO framework, which has anal analtion of IOMMU protection, limited interrupt support, and requires root privileges to access things like PCI configuration space.